edcartre/cantor2d/README.md

 cantor2d
 ========

-A Cantor dust fractal generalization implemented in D3.
+An interactive Cantor dust fractal generalization implemented in D3.

 This is a little experiment to teach myself to code visualizations with the [D3.js](http://d3js.org/) library.